Frequently Asked Questions About Debt Settlement

 As with any large industry, there are both good and bad Debt Settlement companies in operation, and it is wise to be sure the one you choose has your best interest at heart.

-New Era has been helping consumers become debt free since 1999.
-We’ve settled more than $250,000,000 in debt and worked with thousands of happy clients.
+New Era has been helping consumers become debt-free since 1999.
+We’ve settled more than $250,000,000 in debt and worked with thousands of happy clients from many states around the country.
 But don’t take our word for it.
 Check out our Testimonials page to read or listen to our clients’ stories in their own words.

 Visit our Debt Settlement Overview to learn more about the process, advantages, and alternatives to debt settlement.